bunnycou/BattleManager/README.md

 - [x] Keyboard shortcuts to make things easy!
 - [x] Battle Log

+### Download and install the  [dotnet 7 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-7.0.5-windows-x64-installer) if the program does not run

 ## Keyboard Shortcuts
 #### Ctrl then num then ctrl
 - Select position in initiative